zowe/docs-site/docs/user-guide/configure-instance-directory.md

 - `zowe.extensionDirectory`: tells Zowe where you put all your extensions runtime.
 This is equivalent to `instance.env` `ZWE_EXTENSION_DIR` variable.
 - `zowe.jobPrefix`: defines the Zowe job prefix for ZWESVSTC started task.
 This is equivalent to `instance.env` `ZOWE_PREFIX` variable.
 - `zowe.identifier`: defines the Zowe job identifier for ZWESVSTC started task.
 This is equivalent to `instance.env` `ZOWE_INSTANCE` variable.
 - `zowe.externalDomains`: defines a list of external domains will be used by Zowe instance.
 This configuration should be an array of domain name strings.
 This is equivalent to `instance.env` `ZWE_EXTERNAL_HOSTS` variable but should represented as an array.
+In Sysplex deployment, this should be the DVIPA domain name defined in Sysplex Distributor.
 For example,
   ```yaml
   zowe:
     externalDomains:
     - external.my-company.com
     - additional-dvipa-domain.my-company.com
   ```
 - `zowe.externalPort`: defines the port will be exposed to external Zowe users.
 By default, this value is set based on `instance.env` `GATEWAY_PORT`.
-In Syeplex environment or more complicate networking configurations, Gateway port may not represent the port number will be exposed to the users of this Zowe instance.
+In Sysplex deployment, this should be the DVIPA port defined in Sysplex Distributor.
+Check [Configure Sysplex Distributor](configure-sysplex.md#configure-sysplex-distributor) for more information.
 - `zowe.environments`: defines extra environment variables to customize Zowe runtime.
 This configuration should be a list of key / value pairs.
 This is equivalent to adding new environment variables to `instance.env` file.
 For example,
   ```yaml
   zowe:
     environments:
       MY_NEW_ENV: value-of-my-env
   ```
-- `zowe.externalCertificate`: defines the northbound certificate facing Zowe users.
+- `zowe.externalCertificate`: defines the [northbound certificate](configure-certificates.md#northbound-certificate) facing Zowe users.
 These configurations were defined in `<keystore-dir>/zowe-certificates.env`.

+  _Note: this configuration is not same as `EXTERNAL_CERTIFICATE` configuration in `zowe-setup-certificates.env`.
+In `zowe-setup-certificates.env`, `EXTERNAL_CERTIFICATE` means the certificate is not generated by `zowe-setup-certificates.sh` utility script._
-- `zowe.internalCertificate`: defines the default southbound certificate used within Zowe services.
+- `zowe.internalCertificate`: defines the default [southbound certificate](configure-certificates.md#southbound-certificate) used within Zowe services.
 These configurations were defined in `<keystore-dir>/zowe-certificates.env`.
 By default, this is same as  `zowe.externalCertificate`.
 - `zowe.sso.token.name`: defines SSO token name.
 This is equivalent to `PKCS11_TOKEN_NAME` variable in `<keystore-dir>/zowe-certificates.env`.
 - `zowe.sso.token.label`: defines certificate label binds to SSO token.
 This is equivalent to `PKCS11_TOKEN_LABEL` variable in `<keystore-dir>/zowe-certificates.env`.